junglok/tem-docs/docs/service/tools.md

 ## **PyTOM**

 **Description**
-> PyTom is a software package for the analysis of volumetric data obtained by cryo electron tomography (cryo-ET).
-It covers a complete pipeline of processing steps for tomogram reconstruction, localization of macromolecular complexes in tomograms, fine alignment of subtomograms extracted at these locations, and their classification.
+> PyTom is a software package for analyzing volumetric data from cryo electron tomography (cryo-ET).
+It covers a complete pipeline: tomogram reconstruction, localizing macromolecular complexes in tomograms, fine alignment of subtomograms extracted at these locations, and their classification.

 **URL**
 > * [https://pytom.sites.uu.nl](https://pytom.sites.uu.nl)